maxdemaio/music/src/content/blog/mixing-fundamentals.md

 For EQ, at around 60hz we boost about 1.5dB.
 You can mess around in the lower range for what sounds best.
 This adds a bit more thump to the kick.
 Compensate for the increase in volume by turning the gain down in the EQ's plugin UI as mentioned before.
 This is so we can bypass and compare easily.

 Then, we apply parallel compression.
-We don't want to compress the actual audio of it bc it's probably came from some sample pack that's already processed it.With this, we take the original kick, copy it to another channel that is extremely compressed.
+We don't want to compress the actual audio of it bc it's probably came from some sample pack that's already processed it.With this, we take the original kick, duplicate the track, copy the audio to that track (with option + drag) that is extremely compressed.
 You're gonna blend that in with the original kick so you don't damage the original signal.
 Check out [this video I linked in the resources below](https://youtu.be/iZT_1Gm8zik?si=6gzpBM-mAO87kbQ0).

 Next, after the effects have been added to the kick, we want to level our kick.
 We turn it down until we have enough headroom on it.
 Like before, you want it around `-0.5db` to `-0.6db`.
 Also, use your headphones to judge this well.